nacleric/devTyper/README.md

 # TODO:
 x Events that trigger style changes to each character (buggy)
 - Find a good font theme (Roboto Mono, Monospaced)
+- Create Timer counting down from 60 seconds
+- Create a tracker for number of errors

 # Later's:
 - login/logout